OerdM/MikoMultiplayer/README.md

 Released under the [GNU Affero General Public License v3.0](LICENSE) (AGPL-3.0).

-**A special thanks to all my friends that gave the idea and motivated for this project, love you guys <3**
+**A special thanks to my buddies that gave the idea and motivated me on this project, love you guys <3**